What Awareness Month Usually Gets Wrong

 Why This Month Matters

-Without awareness, people miss the truth about type 1 diabetes.
+Without awareness, people miss the truth about type 1 diabetes and type 2.
 This month reminds the world what life with it really looks like — real people doing real things every single day.
 Awareness creates understanding.
-Understanding creates change.

 Understanding Type 1 Diabetes: A Quick Primer